-Required: none

-Recommended: Some familiarity with marketing research and statistical analyses at the

-level of a master's course is assumed.
+Recommended: Some familiarity with marketing research and statistical analyses at the level of a master's course is assumed.

-Obligatory registration: yes Further Information on the registration:
+Obligatory registration: yes Further Information Further Information on the registration:

 "Student Portal"

 Courses Hours per week Self-study ECTS

 Lecture 2 6 4

 Exercise Class / Assignment 2 6 4

 ECTS in total 8

-Term paper (30%): paper in one of the to Paper presentations Students will be aske assigned papers as we in the discussions on Written exam (40% passed at the end of t pic areas discussed (class participat d to make short pr ell as are expected research articles.): A final written e he course. d in class. ion (30%): esentations of to participate
+Form of assessment Term paper (30%): Each student will write a term paper in one of the topic areas discussed in class.
+Paper presentations / class participation (30%): Students will be asked to make short presentations of assigned papers as well as are expected to participate in the discussions on research articles.
+Written exam (40%): A final written exam has to be passed at the end of the course.

-Lecturer/Person in charge Prof. Dr. Florian Kra us
+Lecturer/Person in charge Prof. Dr. Florian Kra Prof. Dr. Florian Kraus

 Duration of module 1 semester

-Offering Fall semester
+Offering Fall semester Fall semester

 Language English

 Range of application Mannheim Master in Management, CD SB Marketing